 Most studies measure pain intensity using either visual analogue or categorical pain scales.
 Visual analogue scales (VAS) consist of a line on a piece of paper labeled 0 at one end, indicating no pain, and a maximum number (commonly 100) at the other, indicating excruciating pain.
 Patients designate their current pain level on the line.
 An advantage of VAS is that they provide a continuous range of values for relative severity.
-A disadvantage is that the meaning of a pain score for any individual patient remains arbitrary.
+A disadvantage is that the meaning of a pain score for any individual patient depends on the patient's subjective experience of pain.
+This poses a challenge in objectively comparing different patients' scores, or even different scores from the same patient.
 Categorical pain scales, on the other hand, consist of several pain category options from which a patient must choose (e.g., no pain, mild, moderate, or severe).
-A disadvantage of categorical scales is that patients must choose between categories that may not accurately describe their pain.
+A disadvantage of categorical scales is that patients must chose between categories that may not accurately describe their pain.
 The best approach may be to utilize both methods.
 Pain control (improvement in pain) and pain relief (resolution of pain) are also measured using visual analogue and categorical scales.